twonote/python-mt-st/README.md

 1. You need either a real tape drive or [mhvtl](https://github.com/markh794/mhvtl) for simulation.
 2. After tape drive is ready, update tape drive information in ```test/tape_conf.py```
 3. run test cases by ```$ make test```

+## Known Issues
+1. mt-st is necessary is you want to use online/offine operations.